zsaffrin/ksx-org-tools/README.md

 To update to the latest version:

-1. In your terminal, navigate to the repo folder
+1. In your terminal, navigate to the root repo folder
 2. Run `git pull`
 3. Restart Chrome browser, or on the Extensions page click the **Reload** icon